Skip to main content

 Changes to Refugee Family Reunion

-As of September 2025, the UK Government has temporarily suspended new Family Reunion applications under the Appendix Family Reunion (Protection) set of immigration rules.
+As of September 2025, the UK Government has temporarily suspended new family reunion applications.

 A new set of immigration rules is expected to be announced in spring 2026.

-This means that if you have Refugee or Protection Status in the UK, you will now need to apply under a different set of immigration rules, until spring 2026, if you want to bring your family members to the UK.
+If you have refugee or protection status in the UK, you now need to apply under a different set of immigration rules.

 See the government webpage on UK family visas for more information.